craftcms/docs/docs/5.x/development/image-transforms.md

 # Image Transforms

-Instead of requiring content editors to upload images at a specific sizes, Craft lets you define “image transforms” for automatically manipulating images in predefined ways, or on-demand.
+Instead of requiring content editors to upload images at a specific sizes, Craft lets you define “image transforms” to automatically manipulate images in predefined ways, or on-demand.
 Transforms are _non-destructive_, meaning they have no effect on the original uploaded image.

 <!-- more -->

-Transforms can be defined in the control panel or directly from your templates and GraphQL queries.
+Transforms can be defined in the control panel as [named transforms](#named-transforms) or [directly from your templates](#defining-transforms-in-your-templates) and GraphQL queries.

 ## Named Transforms

-Named transforms are created from the [control panel](../system/control-panel.md) by navigating to **Settings** → **Assets** → **Image Transforms** and press **New Transform**.
+Named transforms are created from the [control panel](../system/control-panel.md) by navigating to <Journey path="Settings, Assets, Image Transforms" /> and press **+ New image transform**.

 <BrowserShot
     url="https://my-craft-project.ddev.site/admin/settings/assets/transforms/new"